Food Process Manufacturing Plant Addition Design/Build

 The first challenge was the short timeline based on the market-driven schedule of the customer.
 A secondary hurdle was the plant’s limited potential for expanding its ground-floor footprint, which was restricted by site property boundaries.
 Upon assessing the complexity of the project, the engineering firm initially involved requested that RLG and the GPS design/build approach be brought on board.

 That’s when RLG assumed the role of primary project manager, ultimately supplying the majority of the design, engineering, and building services, and completing the project on schedule and on budget within 10 months.
-Self-perform services from RLG included: masonry, mechanical, civil/sitework, structural steel erection, machinery installation, mechanical insulation and electrical.
+Self-perform services from RLG included: masonry, mechanical, civil/sitework, structural steel erection, equipment setting, mechanical insulation and electrical.

 Solving complex design, planning, and installation challenges